White Star Line: Early history (1845–1868)

 In order to compensate for the loss of Tayleur, the company ordered several clippers of its own, the first of which was Red Jacket.
 The ship proved to be sufficiently efficient on the Australian route to ensure a certain success for the company, which could thus own new, faster ships such as Shalimar, Sultana, Emma and White Star.
 In addition, the company also ran voyages from Liverpool to Victoria, British Columbia, which it promoted in Welsh newspapers as being the gateway to the Klondike Gold Rush.
 One of the ships on this route was Silistria.
 Travelling around Cape Horn and stopping in Valparaiso and San Francisco, she reached Victoria after a voyage lasting four months.

 In 1856, however, the company lost postal contracts, while Wilson persisted in wanting ever larger ships to keep the public's attention.
-Pilkington, dubious, then left the company.
+Pilkington, becoming disillusioned, then left the company.
 Wilson replaced him with his brother-in-law, James Chambers, and the company continued its activities, betting everything on sailing ships while its most direct rivals, the Black Ball Line and the Eagle Line merged in 1858 after the difficulties engendered by the establishment of their service using steamships.
 During these years, Wilson paid attention to migration flows, directing his services to Canada or New Zealand according to trends.
 In 1863, the company acquired its first steamship, Royal Standard.